Things to Do

 Click here to purchase.

-Take a theatrical tour through the streets of Waterford for what promises to be a fun filled adventure.
-Tickets are available at the Medieval Museum and the Bishops Palace and no pre-booking is required.
+Enjoy a theatrical tour through Waterford's streets.
+Tickets are available at the Medieval Museum and the Bishop’s Palace, with no pre-booking required.

 WATERFORD COUNTY AND BEYOND

-This picturesque Harbour town, famous for its annual food festival, and warm hospitality is also the gateway to the West of the county, the Nire Valley, Ring, Stradbally and Clonea.
-Discover Waterford from East to West while exploring Ireland's Ancient East.
-The coastal drive route from Waterford to Cork is one of the prettiest in the country.
+A picturesque harbor town known for its annual food festival and warm hospitality.
+It’s the gateway to the West of the county, including the Nire Valley, Ring, Stradbally, and Clonea.
+Explore the scenic coastal drive from Waterford to Cork, one of Ireland's prettiest routes.